Locarno: Capitanei di Locarno

 The capitanei were a group of prominent noble families who emerged in the early Middle Ages and led Locarno.
 The term is first mentioned in a document granting market rights to the town by the Emperor Frederick I in 1164.
-This title was originally reserved only the direct vassals of the king's fief.
+This title was originally reserved only for the direct vassals of the king's fief.
 The lower vassals were known as valvassores, but could have been awarded the title of capitanei as a special concession.
-The original capitanei were probably descendants of the old Lombard noble family of Da Besozzo from the county of Seprio, a historic region of Lombard Italy which comprised areas in southern Ticino and modern-day Italian provinces of Varese and Como on the western side of Lake Maggiore, and was centered in Castelseprio, some 20 kilometres south of Locarno.
+The original capitanei were probably descendants of the old Lombard noble family of Da Besozzo from the county of Seprio, a historic region of Lombard Italy which comprised areas in southern Ticino and modern-day Italian provinces of Varese and Como on the western side of Lake Maggiore, and was centred in Castelseprio, some 20 kilometres south of Locarno.

 Around 1000, the family was granted a fief in Locarno by the schismatic Bishop of Como Landolfo da Carcano.
 The capitanei were given the right to manage the property of the Church entrusted to the local pieve, they had the rights of immunity and coercion, but were not owners of the village cooperatives' (vicini) land, with the exception of the churches and royal estates.
 They did not have the right of high justice so their political power was limited.
 However, they played an important role in the later conflicts in the 13th and 14th centuries between the Guelphs and Ghibellines and in the wars between Como and the Duchy of Milan.

 In Locarno, during the Reformation period in the 16th century, two of the three great feudal families of capitanei, the Muralto and the Orelli families, left the town and moved to Zürich.
 A branch of the Muraltos was established in Bern.
 The third great Locarno family, the Magoria, remained in Locarno.
 The capitanei retained a central role in Locarno's politics until 1798.
 In 1803, the lands and rights of the capitanei were integrated into the political municipality of Locarno.